What is Sinus Lifting ?

 Step by Step Procedure

-Local anesthesia or conscious sedation may be used to numb the area and help the patient relax during the procedure.
+- Anesthesia: Local anesthesia or conscious sedation to numb the area.

-A small incision is made in the gum tissue to expose the jawbone
+- Incision: A small cut is made in the gum to expose the jawbone.

-Bone graft material, such as synthetic bone or a patient’s own bone, is placed in the space created between the membrane and the jawbone.
+- Placement of the Bone Graft: Bone graft material is placed in the space between the membrane and jawbone.